 20th May 2011 I saw today a cab with an imitation pirate ship’s prow and stern, I suppose it’s an advert for Pirates of the Caribbean Part IV.
 Dear God, what will they think of next?

 19th May 2011 Our most precious things in life are our children, so why do the eco warriors in London persist on transporting them on their bikes?
 Today, I saw one which had a plastic cradle attached to the handlebars with a 3-year-old perched on top.

 16th May 2011 I found a Blackberry in the back of the cab today, its screen helpfully informed me of its owner’s name and a number to be phoned to return the device.
 Ringing it the Blackberry sprung into life.
 Yes, the contact number given was the mislaid phone’s number.

-27th April 2011 I have read today that the Olympic Delivery Team have given Camden Council £145,000 to re-phase a set of light; install two no left turns; and lengthen a pedestrian island by 10 foot.
+27th April 2011 I have read today that the Olympic Delivery Team has given Camden Council £145,000 to re-phase a set of light; install two no left turns, and lengthen a pedestrian island by 10 foot.
 The site is 10 miles from the Olympic Park and is designed to hinder people travelling to and from St. Pancras Station by cab.
-The station of course connects with the Javelin Train to Stratford Station and the Olympic Park.
+The station, of course, connects with the Javelin Train to Stratford Station and the Olympic Park.
 One wonders if that much is spent on a set of traffic lights just how much has been wasted in the stadia’s construction.

 10th April 2011 I read that residents of Nice have a new energy-efficient option for getting to work.
 Nice has become the first city to have a rental scheme using electric cars.
 More than 200 cars are available to 70 docking stations for a rate of €8 an hour.
 Just don’t tell Boris.